At a glance

 - examine the actions citizens took to understand how political change happens, and

 - apply that understanding as a model for their own civic action on an issue they care about.

-This activity can be used in a social studies, history, civics or citizenship class, or to launch a student-led civic action or service learning project.
-For curriculum connections in your province or territory, consult our curriculum guide.
+Subjects: This activity can be used in a social studies, history, civics or citizenship class, or to launch a student-led civic action or service learning project.

 Language learner version: This activity includes a version for language learners and struggling readers.
 Plain language and simple sentences make this version ideal for lower-literacy, immersion and second language students.
 Also, there are fewer activity cards, so students can complete the activity in the allotted time and achieve the same learning outcomes.